Last Updated on February 23, 2022

 Bibbidi Bobbidi Boutique at Disney’s Magic Kingdom is an incredible experience and I know a lot of people that absolutely love taking their kids to get dolled up.
 If you must do Bibbidi Bobbidi Boutique, bring your dress from home.
 While it is isn’t the same experience, you are saving so much money!

 A Disney princess dress at Walt Disney World can easily cost twice the price vs Amazon or Walmart.
-Shop Disney and your local Disney store often have sales on their costumes, particular as we get closer to Halloween.
+Shop Disney and your local Disney store often have sales on their costumes, particularly as we get closer to Halloween.
 By planing early, you could potentially save yourself 50% off a Disney costume here at home as well.

 Don’t forget your ponchos and autograph books